Image

 The upshot is that annuity rates don't generally increase with age by as much as you'd expect, the shortfall being caused by mortality drag.
 Or, putting it another way, if you delay buying an annuity then your pension fund may have to grow by more than expected if you don't want your annuity purchasing power to fall.

 Might you be better off taking now or delaying?
-Find out using the Candid Pension Delay Calculator.
+Find out using our Pension Delay Calculator.

 Annuity options